A Functional Medicine Guide To Nightshades + Inflammation

 What Are They

 Nightshades are a group of botanical plants from the Solanaceae family with over 2,000 species.
-This group is comprised of fruits, vegetables, herbs, flowers, and even trees.
+This group is composed of fruits, vegetables, herbs, flowers, and even trees.
 Some of these are edible fruits and vegetables, and some are highly poisonous to the human body.
-Some of the most common edible nightshades are:
+Here’s a list of nightshades that are edible and commonly consumed:

 - White Potatoes

 Although the safe nightshades list is short, there is a large list of nightshades that are highly poisonous.
 A nightshade’s poisonous factor comes from the alkaloids that are present in all nightshades of varying levels.
 These alkaloids act as a natural pesticide to keep insects and mold away from the plants.
 Of all the substances created by plants, alkaloids are some of the most potent.
 The poisonous members of the nightshade family cause many people to question the safety of eating the fruits and vegetables.
 But the edible nightshades are harmless to the majority of people.
 In these, the toxins are large enough to kill a bug or bit of mold, but when compared to the much bigger size of the human body it doesn’t usually cause any harm.